How to Renew Residency in Mexico

 Why It’s Important to Renew Your Residency on Time

 Maintaining an up-to-date residency card ensures that you remain compliant with Mexican immigration law and retain access to essential services, including healthcare, financial services and employment.
 The Instituto Nacional de Migración (INM) is the Mexican federal agency responsible for all matters related to immigration.
 Missing renewal deadlines can lead to fines, extra paperwork, or, in worst cases, losing your residency status all together, requiring you to start the residency application process over again.
+Keep in mind that you can only begin the renewal process within 30 days of your card’s expiration date, so mark your calendar accordingly.

 Understanding the Main Residency Types